 Is a credential earned through Fortune School the same as a credential earned through a university?

 Yes.
-Fortune School is fully accredited and authorized by the California Commission on Teacher Credentialing.
+Fortune School of Education is fully accredited by the California Commission on Teacher Credentialing through sponsorship of Mt.
+Diablo Unified School District.
 Graduates of our credential programs earn the same credential earned by teachers who complete a traditional university teacher preparation program.
 A teaching credential issued by the Commission on Teacher Credentialing is accepted in all public schools systems in the State of California and U.S. states that accept California teaching credentials.

 Who teaches the courses?